scoyoc/climateAnalyzeR/README.md

 <!-- badges: end -->

 The primary function of this R package is to produce brief climate reports using temperature and precipitation data from National Park Service Co-op stations using RMarkdown.
-Currently awater year (Oct-Sep) and calendar year (Jan-Dec) reports have been developed.
+Currently water year (Oct-Sep) and calendar year (Jan-Dec) reports are available.
 The plan is to include water balance summaries to the RMarkdown scripts in the future.

 This package also imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R.